Duleep Singh: Ada Douglas Wetherill

 Ada Douglas Wetherill (born 15 January 1869 in Kennington, Surrey, the daughter of a civil engineer) had been Duleep's mistress before he decided to return to India with his family, and upon being stopped in Aden by the British authorities he abandoned his family and moved to Paris, where she joined him.
 They married in Paris on 28 April 1889.
-She stayed with him through his years in Paris and also travelled with him to St. Petersburg, Russia, where he failed to persuade the Czar of the benefits of invading India through the north and reinstalling him as ruler.
+She stayed with him through his years in Paris and also travelled with him to St. Petersburg, Russia, where he failed to persuade the Czar Alexander III of the benefits of invading India through the north and reinstalling him as ruler.
 She died in Sussex on 6 August 1930.

 Queen Victoria and Maharaja Duleep Singh reconciled their differences before he died.
 Out of loyalty to Maharani Bamba, the Queen refused to receive Ada, whom she suspected had been involved with the Maharaja before Maharani Bamba's death in 1887.